 Note: Synthesis and problem solving listed below must be incorporated into all of the Strands.
-The list of skills below is taken from Strand 1of the syllabus but, an identical list is given at the end of each Strand in the syllabus.
+The list of skills below is taken from Strand 1 of the syllabus but, an identical list is given at the end of each Strand in the syllabus.

-All Strands

-Synthesis and problem-solving skills

-- explain findings - justify conclusions - communicate mathematics verbally and in written form - apply their knowledge and skills to solve problems in familiar and unfamiliar contexts - analyse information presented verbally and translate it into mathematical form - devise, select and use appropriate mathematical models, formulae or techniques to process information and to draw relevant conclusions.
+All Strands explore patterns and formulate conjectures Synthesis and problem-solving skills explain findings justify conclusions - communicate mathematics verbally and in written form apply their knowledge and skills to solve problems in familiar and unfamiliar contexts analyse information presented verbally and translate it into mathematical form devise, select and use appropriate mathematical models, formulae or techniques to process information and to draw relevant conclusions.